Frequently Asked Questions

 - Are Travel expenses covered?

-We can refund reasonable travel costs if you are able to provide evidence of the costs incurred e.g. a valid train, bus or car parking ticket.
+We can book travel for you or, refund reasonable travel costs if you are able to provide evidence of the costs incurred e.g. a valid train, bus or car parking ticket.
 We can also provide costs for petrol at 40p per mile from your home address to the meeting venue.

 In certain circumstances we may also be able to help with costs towards overnight accommodation.
 Please get in touch with the group coordinator to discuss this.